Louiii/PyTorch-AbstractionLevels/README.md

 - **L4LossOptimLinear.py** is idential to L3LossOptim.py but with pre-defined Linear layer from torch.nn.

 - **L5Sequential.py** is idential to L4LossOptimLinear.py but with pre-defined sequential neural network from torch.nn.

+# Parameter Partitioner Program

+I wrote this program to provide helper functions to partition the parameters of large models.
+This is indended to be used when different parameter groups need different initialisation or optimisation.